mongodb-developer/mongodb-java-spring-boot-atlas-search/README.md

 This project is a template for a java Spring Boot application with MongoDB Atlas Search using Spring Data MongoDB.

-For more information about this repository, watch the related video.
+For more information about this repository, consult the related [blog post](https://www.baeldung.com/mongodb-spring-data-atlas-search) and video.

 # Prerequisites